momohach18/sport_teams/README.md

 Repositories are the model layer access points.
 ## Unit tests
 Nimble and Quick are used for unit tests.
 Fake test implementations are used for unit testing presenters.

+## What to do next?
+* HomeViewController contains a lot of instantiation code and wiring of MVP components.
+It's not the role of a view controller.
+So next we need an object that inject those dependencies.
+It may be a router that creates modules and manage navigation.
+* Repositories contain a lot of common code.
+So maybe create protocol repository that does the common stuff.